1. The victim, Kevin Novak, is described by those who know him as a good husband and father. Arguments for and against that description?

 6. In this novel, the fictional mayor is dealing with a number of realistic problems.
 In our own near-future, should we reasonably expect a mayor (and city government) to be able to cope with problems ranging from broken water pipes to cholera threats?

-7. In the near future, virtual reality will play a significant role in many of our lives.
+7. In the alternate history, virtual reality will play a significant role in many of our lives.
 In this novel, what issues does the use of virtual reality by Detective Pettigrew and other characters raise?

 8. The title of this book is What the Fly Saw?
 Who is the "the fly" in this book?
 Is there more than one?

 9. Does the person arrested at the end of the book bear total responsiblity for Kevin Novak's death?

 10. Do McCabe's relationships with her own family members and friends affect her responses during the course of the murder investigation?
 If yes, can you offer examples?